kawgh1/react-projects-with-smilga/README.md

         -   #### 4.
 Questions
             -   Div of Question Components - Accordion dropdown answer
         -   #### 5.
 Menu
+            -   Make a food menu with dynamic tabs based on the 'category' property of each food item
+            -   no hard-coded categories
+            -   category buttons allow user to filter menu by "breakfast" or "lunch" etc.
         -   #### 6.
 Tabs
+            -   button tabs return a different object from array based on index
+            -   using the index means we don't have to mutate the array or call the API again
         -   #### 7.
 Slider
+            -   Photo carousel using useEffect Hook and dynamic classNames

     -   #### Forms

         -   #### 8.
 Lorem Ipsum Generator
         -   #### 9.
 Color Shades Generator
         -   #### 10.
 Grocery Bud
+            -   Todo App

     -   #### useRef